berkerdemirer/nextjs-saas-boilerplate/README.md

     - `BETTER_AUTH_SECRET`: A secret key for authentication.
     - `NEXT_PUBLIC_APP_URL`: The base URL of your application (e.g., `http://localhost:3000`).
     - `RESEND_API_KEY`: Your API key from [Resend](https://resend.com/) for sending emails.
-    - `EMAIL_FROM`: The email address transactional emails will be sent from.
     - `SENTRY_AUTH_TOKEN`: Your auth token if using [Sentry](https://sentry.io/) for error tracking.

 4.  **Run database migrations:**